cpdt/slinky/README.md

 ![Using Slinky with Nano](http://i.imgur.com/RLFtEEb.gif)

 Slinky allows you to run Linux commands in the Windows shell through the power of Ubuntu for Windows.
-Instead of having to open up `bash` whenever you need to do some bash out some scripts, Slinky lets you run those commands straight in your Windows command prompt.
+Instead of having to open up `bash` whenever you need to bash out some scripts, Slinky lets you run those commands straight in your Windows command prompt.

 > **Note:** Ubuntu for Windows is currently a part of the Windows Insider _fast_ ring, and so is unstable and breaks from time to time.
 Use with caution!